Mohit-Kundu/Password-Manager-with-Encryption/README.md

 2. The generated key is then stored in the .env file

 ## Note:
-- Run key_gen.py to generate key for the first time.
+- Run key_gen.py to generate key for the **first time**.
-- Do not run key_gen.py again, as it will overwrite the pre-existing key used for encryption passwords
+- **Do not run key_gen.py again**, as it will overwrite the pre-existing key used for encryption passwords
-- If the key is overwritten, the manager won't be able to decrypt saved passwords
+- If the key is overwritten, the manager won't be able to decrypt saved passwords anymore

 ## How to run password manager?
 1. Run main.py